Texas Rental Agreement

 • Lease Termination – To break a month-to-month lease in Texas, a tenant must give at least 30 days of advance notice.
 To break a fixed-term lease, a tenant must prove an extenuating factor.
 These include active military duty, uninhabitable property, landlord harassment, domestic violence, sexual assault, or stalking.

 • Landlord Entry – Texas landlords must provide advance notice before entering a rental property.
-The precise amount is not standardized by law.
-The lease usually sets notice requirements and emergency entry policies.
+The precise amount is not standardized by law (but by custom usually is 24 hours or more).
+The lease sets notice requirements and emergency entry policies in most cases.

 • Settling Legal Disputes – The Texas small claims court system only accepts cases valued at less than $10,000.
 Unlike some states, small claims in Texas allow attorney representation if desired.